Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 101 Dalmatians (1996)

-Glenn Shut stars as iconic baddie Cruella De Vil on this remake of the beloved 1961 animation, which introduced the motion ahead to the (then) modern-day and in addition starred Jeff Daniels, Joely Richardson and Hugh Laurie.
+Glenn Shut stars as iconic baddie Cruella De Vil on this remake of the beloved 1961 animation, which introduced the motion ahead to the (then) modern-day and likewise starred Jeff Daniels, Joely Richardson and Hugh Laurie.
 PC

 Starring: Glenn Shut, Jeff Daniels, Joely Richardson, Joan Plowright, Hugh Laurie